-How to hook up a gas range
+How to hook up a new gas stove and range

 Photo 1: Pull out the range

 Pull out the range, and shut off the gas cock (see also Photo 2).
 The gas is off when the lever is at a right angle to the pipe.
 This shutoff may be located behind the range, or in the basement just below.
 A shutoff is required in the line to the range, and should be added if you don’t have one.
+Don’t forget upkeep, learn how to clean a stove top the best way.

 Photo 2: Wrap the pipe threads